 Tracy Dog Bite Lawyer

 Dogs are considered important friends by many people in California.
 For some, a pet dog can even be considered family.
 In fact, the American Veterinary Medical Association data indicates that around 36 to 40 percent of households in the United States own a pet dog.
-Furthermore, California is the state with the second-highest number of pet dogs in the nation.
-More than providing emotional support and companionship, the United States Centers for Disease Control and Prevention (CDC) has reported that owning a dog may also be related to several health benefits.
+Furthermore, California has the second-highest number of pet dogs in the nation.
+More than providing emotional support and companionship, the Centers for Disease Control and Prevention (CDC) has reported that owning a dog may also be related to several health benefits.
 CDC's data shows that many dog owners get more exercise, report feeling less lonely, and have lower blood pressure.

-In California, dog bite injuries are common, and insurance companies handle an average of nearly 2,000 dog bite claims across the state every year.
-The average cost of the payments insurance companies give out for dog bite claims annually is over $60 million, the highest amount for any U.S. state, according to the Insurance Information Institute.
+In California, dog bite injuries are common, and insurance companies handle an average of nearly 2,000 dog bite claims nationwide.
+According to the Insurance Information Institute, the average cost of the payments insurance companies give out for dog bite claims annually is over $60 million, the highest amount for any U.S. state.

-Here are some of the statistics regarding the problem of dog bites in California:
+Below are some statistics regarding dog bite issues in California:

-- More than 30,000 emergency department visits due to dog bite injuries are recorded every year.
+- Over 30,000 emergency department visits due to dog bite injuries are recorded annually.

 - More than 50,000 animal bites are reported annually.